BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 **Nm:** Absolutely.
 That’s why if you’re not free from craving, every pleasure will be underlined by craving for more.
-With the presence of resistance, there is the presence of dissatisfaction, presence of *tanha* means *dukkha* is there, presence of *dukkha* means *tanha* is there.
+With the presence of resistance, there is the presence of dissatisfaction, presence of
+<span lang="pi">*tanha*</span> means <span lang="pi">*dukkha*</span> is
+there, presence of <span lang="pi">*dukkha*</span> means
+<span lang="pi">*tanha*</span> is there.

-If *tanha* is still present, that means that there is still resistance to whatever feeling is there for you at the time, and that’s why you suffer, not because of what is felt but because of that resistance.
+If <span lang="pi">*tanha*</span> is still present, that means that there is still resistance to whatever feeling is there for you at the time, and that’s why you suffer, not because of what is felt but because of that resistance.
 And why would you be resisting?
 Why is it that you’re not content with an agreeable feeling that is present?
 Why is it, that by default, the mind wants more of it?
 It’s because of the wrong view in regard to what pleasure is, what sensuality is, what gratification is.
-Sensuality is a form of *upadana*, an assumption, it’s a view, it’s basically the values that you uphold throughout your day to day existence.
+Sensuality is a form of
+<span lang="pi">*upadana*</span>, an assumption, it’s a view, it’s
+basically the values that you uphold throughout your day to day existence.

 Sensual desire is felt unpleasantly and that’s why you want to gratify your senses, because non-gratified senses hurt.
 However, your resistance